c01dkit/sec-papers-collection/README.md

 ## Why there are no .vue files in the project?

 *Since the source code should be private according to Prime Block, the vue files are closed-source currently.*

+## Do I have to register API keys for website crawling?

+To offer accurate and legitimate information, some websites are requested via API.
+You can register your own API keys and set them in the `config.example.yml` and rename the file as `config.yml`.